-- The Compliance Officer updates the CEO regularly about all ongoing activities and compliance risks. - On a regular basis, the Compliance Officer attends the Management Committee meeting to discuss compliance matters. - On a regular basis, Compliance shares and informs first line owners of compliance risk assessment, monitoring findings and recommendations, together with a quarterly follow-up.

-- On a quarterly basis, the Audit and Risk Committee and the Board of Directors are informed about or requested to take a decision on compliance activities and the status of the Compliance Action Plan. - On a quarterly basis and on their request, Group Compliance are informed about compliance major risks and updates, litigation, fraud, reputational risks and cases. - Each year a compliance report is drawn up giving a full status update on compliance risks and recommendations.
-It is presented to the Management Committee, the Audit and Risk Committee, the Board of Directors, Group Compliance and sent to the NBB.
+- o The Compliance Officer updates the CEO regularly about all ongoing activities and compliance risks. - On a regular basis, the Compliance Officer attends the Management Committee meeting to discuss compliance matters. - On a regular basis, Compliance shares and informs first line owners of monitoring findings and recommendations. - On a quarterly basis, the Audit and Risk Committee, and at least on an annual basis the Board of Directors, are informed about or requested to take a decision on compliance activities and the status of the Compliance Action Plan. - On a quarterly basis and on request, ERGO Group Compliance are informed about compliance major risks and updates, litigation, fraud, reputational risks and cases. - Each year a compliance activity report is drawn up giving a full status update on compliance risks and recommendations.
+It is presented to the Management Committee, the Audit and Risk Committee, the Board of Directors, ERGO Group Compliance and is sent to the NBB.